 Just a few notes on this one!
 First, you're going to want to have really fresh brussels sprouts.
 The key to this dish is crispy sprouts.
 Older sprouts or lower quality ones have a tendency to become kind of mushy and not get that crispy.
 I like to cut mine into quarters so that it gets maximumly roasted, but you can also do a mixture of halved and quartered depending on size.

 Definitely use a thick cut bacon!
 The reason that we don't call for any additional oil is because the grease from the bacon coats the sprouts and adds flavor!
 Get a bacon that you would eat pan fried.
 You need to love the bacon because it will impart a lot of flavor.

 One of my secrets to getting a beautiful even cook when I roast vegetables is using a silpat baking mat.
 They have little wires in them that even out the heat on the bottom.
 Plus you don't have to worry about running out of parchment paper AND they're aluminum free!

-For the finish, you’re going to want to make sure that they’re really caramelized and on the edge of burning.
-You may find that you like more or less char on your brussel sprouts the more that you do.
+For the finish, you're going to want to make sure that they're really caramelized and on the edge of burning.
+You may find that you like more or less char on your brussels sprouts the more that you do.
 If you find that these are too sweet for you, you can reduce or eliminate the vinegar altogether.
 Another idea is to toss them at the end in grated parmesan cheese!

-However you decide to make your roasted brussel sprouts I’m sure you’re going to love them!
+However you decide to make your roasted brussels sprouts I'm sure you're going to love them!
 I also love to see what you cook!
 If you make something delicious tag me on Instagram at @thatzestlife!
 I want to SEE!

-- 1.5 lbs brussel sprouts, quartered
+- 1.5 lbs brussels sprouts, quartered

 - 7 pieces thick cut bacon, cut into 3rds